Wily

 3. Show ranking

-$ pipenv run wily rank
+$ uv run wily rank

 This shows the ranking of all files in a directory or a single file based on the specified metric, if present in .wily/.